redpanda-data/connect/docs/outputs/README.md

 faster outputs potentially processing more messages at the cost of slower outputs.

+#### `try`

+The try pattern attempts to send each message to only one output, starting from the first output on the list.
+If an output attempt fails then the broker attempts to send to the next output in the list and so on.

+This pattern is useful for triggering events in the case where certain output targets have broken.
+For example, if you had an output type `http_client` but wished to reroute messages whenever the endpoint becomes unreachable you could use a try broker.

 ### Utilising More Outputs

 When using brokered outputs with patterns such as round robin or greedy it is